wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-text-recognition/includes/2-solve-problems.md

 **Example:**

-A car rental company's employee takes pictures of cars during checkout to report damages.
+A car rental company's employee takes pictures of cars during checkout to report damage.
 The agent takes the picture, which is then processed by AI Builder to extract the car license plate number.
 This number is used to get information about the car into CRM and to display it to the agent.
-The agent records damages on the car, records the returned date, and then updates CRM.
+The agent records damage on the car, records the returned date, and then updates CRM.

 ### Second scenario category: Person or product presence check